 But the proximity effect does not necessarily make the voice sound natural.
 Furthermore, the necessary close-mic technique can look very odd on camera.
 Unless you are exploiting the proximity effect in a voiceover session, it is unlikely to feature in normal videos.
 This is because the microphone is unlikely to be close enough to your talent’s mouth.

 The proximity effect is most often a feature of directional microphones.
 However, microphones like the Electro-Voice RE20 can compensate for the proximity effect.
-The RE20 achieves this through the use of their Variable-D™ technology.
+The RE20 achieves this using their Variable-D™ technology.
 Essentially this uses multiple slots cut into the side of the microphone body.
 Apparently high frequencies enter nearest to the microphone’s diaphragm.
 Mid frequencies enter about halfway down the microphone body.
 Finally, lower frequencies enter farthest from the diaphragm.
 The overall result is that the proximity effect is eliminated.

 Some mics tackle the proximity effect by including a high pass switch that rolls off bass frequencies.
 This can also help reduce low-frequency rumble from nearby sound sources, such as roads and industrial plants.